laingsimon/render-diagram/README.md

 ### Other tools
 There are some other tools available that permit similar behaviour, namely:
-- [Draw.io Embed-Diagrams](https://github.com/jgraph/drawio/wiki/Embed-Diagrams) - presents drawings as PNG files, can click-to-open them as a SVG
+- [Draw.io Embed-Diagrams](https://github.com/jgraph/drawio/wiki/Embed-Diagrams) - presents diagrams as PNG files, can click-to-open them as a SVG
    - Supports links, pages and layers but only via popup
 - https://github.com/jgraph/drawio-html5
    - Requires the 'host application' to provide the data to the tool, rather than the image data coming from a URL